knifter/DualPID/README.md

 # DualPID
 Dual channel PID regulator.
+Each channel is (compile time) configurable to read out a sensor and control an output (on/off or H-Bridge).
+It could for example be used for:
+ * Temperature and/or Humidity control (Incubator or Grow box)
+ * Reflow Oven (either use one channel or two 'zones')

-Currently used for controlling both temperature and humidity but should be(come) versatile enough to control any two things from different sensors.
+Currently used for controlling both temperature and humidity but should be versatile enough to control any two things from different sensors.
 The general design goals are:
  * [ ] Least work hardware: Use existing, easily buyable parts like M5Stack.
  * [x] Two channel PID with
    * [x] Lock detection